 The heat is on!
-As the summer gets into full swing there are plenty of opportunities for fun, free events to do with the kids.
+As the summer gets into full swing there are plenty of opportunities for fun and also free or low-cost events to do with the kids.
 And there are plenty of weeks remaining to enjoy finding free things to do!

-While gas prices and groceries have skyrocketed a bit this summer, that does not have to stop your family from participating in these free events.
-Many are close to home and free or provide an affordable way to have fun with the kids!
+While gas prices and groceries seem to still be high, that does not have to stop your family from participating in these free events.
+Many are close to home and can provide a free or affordable way to have fun with the kids!

 Movies, Music, and More!

 Regal Theaters know where the action is – on the big screen!
 Every Tuesday, Regal Crown Club members are treated to Regal Theater Value Days where it is only $6.50 per ticket to see the latest summer blockbuster and 50% off popcorn.
 It is free to join, so sign up today!
 Visit their website for locations.

 Additionally, Regal Theaters offer their Summer Movie Camp on Wednesdays and Saturdays where the whole gang can enjoy $3 plus tax or $5 plus tax family movies.
 Check theaters near you for movie selections.

 AMC Theaters offer their own discount on Tuesdays with AMC Discount Tuesdays available to all AMC Stub members.
 Join for free and start earning reward points.

 Want to watch your movie for free outdoors?
 ‘Tis the perfect season for viewing films under the stars at area parks.
 Many local township parks and recreation centers host Movies in the Park, so bring a blanket and get cozy with the kids.
 See our guide to townships near you that offer outdoor summer movies.

 Possibly music is more of your family’s jam.
 Your local parks and rec centers have you covered there too by offering, you guessed it, FREE outdoor concerts in the park.
 Talented local musicians and cover bands are typically featured.
 Check here for free family concerts near you.